US Senate career of John McCain (2001–2014): Presence

 McCain was a regular guest on The Daily Show; as of 2006 he had been on that show eleven times, more than anyone else.
 McCain appeared in slightly edgy segments on Late Night with Conan O'Brien, and also appeared several times on The Tonight Show with Jay Leno and the Late Show with David Letterman.

 McCain made a brief cameo on the television show 24 in 2006 and also made a cameo in the 2005 summer movie Wedding Crashers.
 In more serious fare, a television film entitled Faith Of My Fathers, based on McCain's memoir of his experiences as a POW, aired on Memorial Day, 2005, on A&E. McCain was also interviewed in the 2005 documentary Why We Fight by Eugene Jarecki.
 McCain continued to show up on the network Sunday political talk shows Meet the Press, Face the Nation, and This Week; from 2001 to April 2008 he appeared on them a total of 152 times, much more than any other political figure.

 In April 2006, McCain was named one of America's 10 Best Senators by Time magazine, which said: "McCain has earned ... moral authority over the years by being patient and making the big play.
 Many of the problems McCain tackles are entrenched and unexciting: they challenge the rules in Washington and the cynicism of voters at home."

 Due in large part to his presidential candidacy, McCain missed over half of his Senate votes in 110th Congress through early August 2007.
-This was more than any other senator except Tim Johnson, who was absent due to health reasons.
+This was more than any other senator except Tim Johnson, who was absent for health reasons.